Three Days of Cliff-Hugging Bliss on the Amalfi Coast

 Evening

-Sunset aperitivo at Franco's Bar
+Sunset spritz at Le Sirenuse's Franco's Bar followed by dinner

 Where to Stay Tonight